f1atvoluntastua/poemgenerator/README.md

 Due to this reason I created my own dataset of uplifting peoms with 4 lines each using GPT-4.
 All these poems were then generated into a .txt file ("poems.txt"), to which I did some cleaning, such as removing unnecessary lines inbetween poems etc. The dataset that I finally used was ("modified_poems.txt") which is uploaded in this Git Repository.
-My dataset contains 459 peoms that I created myself using GPT-4.
+My dataset contains approx. 930 peoms that I created myself using GPT-4.
-In this link below, you will find the different themes I gave GPT-4 to generate the poems. https://chat.openai.com/share/e3fa85e3-7f92-4d52-893b-bb81b04bcaf0
+In this link below, you will find the different prompts I gave GPT-4 to generate the poems. https://chat.openai.com/share/e3fa85e3-7f92-4d52-893b-bb81b04bcaf0

 Modeling: